Calvin Usage Guide for VTEX IO

 This configuration determines how Calvin will handle the code changes generated when a chat is completed.

-Inside Calvin’s settings, you must select the type of documentation you will be working with.
+Inside Calvin’s settings, on the 'Repository' folder, you must select the type of documentation you will be working with.

 Available options: